 Name Generation Entry and Output Zeroization Used in service Device-specific hardware key (UID) A7, A8, A8X: N/A: Entered during manufacturing process Other SoCs: Output of module's DRBG during manufacturing process A7, A8, A8X: Entry during manufacturing process Other SoCs: N/A - Generated using module's DRBG during manufacturing process and is never output.
-N/A 1,3,8,7 Root Encryption Key (REK) Derived from passcode using PBKDF2 and entanglement with UID N/A - Generated inside the module and is never output.
+N/A 1,3,7,8 Root Encryption Key (REK) Derived from passcode using PBKDF2 and entanglement with UID N/A - Generated inside the module and is never output.
 Zeroized when freeing the secure memory.
-6,7,8,9 AES Key used to wrap Backup Keybag (stored locally) Derived from passcode using PBKDF2 N/A - Generated inside the module and is never output.
+6,7,8,11 PBKDF Password for the REK N/A Entered by calling application.
 Zeroized when freeing the secure memory.
-4,9 PBKDF Password for the REK N/A Entered by calling application.
+7,8,11 Backup Keybag Key Derived from passcode using PBKDF2 N/A - Generated inside the module and is never output.
 Zeroized when freeing the secure memory.
-7,8,9 PBKDF Password for the Backup Keybag N/A Entered by calling application.
+4,11 PBKDF Password for the Backup Keybag N/A Entered by calling application.
 Zeroized when freeing the secure memory.
-4,9 AES Key used to wrap the Escrow Keybag and the Class D key Derived from UID N/A - Generated inside the module and is never output Zeroized when freeing the secure memory.
-1,5,9 AES Keys as part of module- managed keybags Symmetric key generation services of the module Entered by iOS in wrapped form.
-Output to iOS in wrapped form Generation by the module Non-volatile store: cryptographically zeroized when overwriting the KEK Volatile store: zeroized when freeing the secure memory.
-3,9 AES Keys used to wrap file system object (DEK) Symmetric key generation services of the module Entered by iOS in wrapped form.
-Output to iOS in wrapped form Generation by the module Non-volatile store: cryptographically zeroized when overwriting the KEK Volatile store: zeroized when freeing the secure memory.
-1,3,4, 5,6,9
+4,11 Escrow Keybag and the class D key wrapping key Derived from UID N/A - Generated inside the module and is never output Zeroized when freeing the secure memory.
+1,5,11 Module-managed keybags key Symmetric key generation services of the module Entered in wrapped form using AES-256 KW.
+Output in wrapped form using AES-256 KW Non-volatile store: cryptographically zeroized when overwriting the KEK Volatile store: zeroized when freeing the secure memory.
+3,11 File system object DEK Symmetric key generation services of the module Entered in wrapped form using AES-256 KW.
+Output in wrapped form using AES-256 KW Non-volatile store: cryptographically zeroized when overwriting the KEK Volatile store: zeroized when freeing the secure memory.
+1,3,4, 5,6,11